Skip to the main content

 Traits & Skills

-Nurse practitioners need to have:
+Nurse practitioners need:

-• problem-solving and critical-thinking skills
+• Problem-solving and critical-thinking skills

-• excellent speaking and writing skills
+• Speaking and writing skills

-• organizational skills
+• Organizational skills

-• the ability to make good decisions quickly under stress
+• The ability to make good decisions quickly under stress

-• the ability to lead and work with others on a team
+• The ability to lead and work with others on a team

-• good health
+• Good health

 They should enjoy:

-• working with and consulting others
+• Working with and consulting others

-• solving problems
+• Solving problems

-• providing care
+• Providing care

-• directing the work of others.
+• Directing the work of others

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.